India's Reliance launches JioMart online grocery service, challenging Amazon, Flipkart

 The oil-to-telecoms giant, controlled by India’s richest man, Mukesh Ambani, did not immediately respond to an email seeking comment on the launch.

-Reliance is on a fundraising spree with Jio Platforms, which houses telecoms ventures Jio Infocomm, winning a massive $10 billion from investors including Facebook, KKR & Co Inc and General Atlantic in a month.
-(Reporting by Sankalp Phartiyal; Editing by William Mallard)
+Reliance is on a fundraising spree with Jio Platforms, which houses telecoms ventures Jio Infocomm, winning a massive $10 billion from investors including Facebook, KKR & Co Inc (KKR.N) and General Atlantic in a month.